Afghan (biscuit): Ingredients and recipe

 According to the Edmonds Cookery Book, a batch of 24 afghans is made by combining 200 g butter, 115 g white sugar, 160 g all-purpose flour, 25 g cocoa powder, and 50 g cornflakes.
 Tablespoon-sized balls of the mixture are formed, placed on a greased baking tray, and baked at 180 C for around 15 minutes.
-Once the biscuts are cooled, they are iced with chocolate icing and the half-walnut placed on top.
+Once the biscuits are cooled, they are iced with chocolate icing and the half-walnut placed on top.
 The Edmonds recipe has changed over the years; for example, the 24th De Luxe (1987) edition of the cookbook only called for 75 g of sugar.

 Some variations on the recipe exist; crushed Weet-Bix may be substituted for cornflakes, for instance.